Private Set Intersection: A Multi-Message Symmetric Private Information Retrieval Perspective: Main Result

 \end{theorem}

 The proof of Theorem~\ref{Thm1} is a direct consequence of the capacity result for MM-SPIR presented in Section~\ref{MM-SPIR section}; see also Section~\ref{MM-LSPIR}.
+We have the following remarks.

+\begin{remark} In the special case of having $P_i=K$ for $i=1$ or $i=2$, the download cost is trivially zero.
+This is due to the fact that if $P_1=K$ for example, the entity $E_2$ directly concludes that the intersection $\cp_1 \cap \cp_2=\cp_2$ without sending any queries to $E_1$ or requiring any common randomness. \end{remark}

-We have the following remarks. \begin{remark} The $\min$ term in Theorem~\ref{Thm1} comes from the fact that either entity can initiate the PSI determination process so that the overall download cost is minimized. \end{remark}
+\begin{remark} The $\min$ term in Theorem~\ref{Thm1} comes from the fact that either entity can initiate the PSI determination process so that the overall download cost is minimized. \end{remark}

+\begin{remark} We note that although our result is exact, i.e., the download cost capacity (in the sense of matching achievability and converse proofs) under the assumptions of independent generation model for the lists with $q_i=\frac{1}{2}$, our scheme is achievable for any list generation model with arbitrary $q_i$ (see Footnote~\ref{footnote2}). \end{remark}

-\begin{remark} Compared with the best-known result for PSI under computational guarantees \cite{PSI_computational}, assuming that $P_1 \geq P_2$, and $N_1=N_2$, our result $O(P_2)$ is only linear in the size of the smaller set in contrast to $O(P_2 \log P_1)$ in \cite{PSI_computational}.
-Our result is private in information-theoretic (absolute) sense and does not need any assumptions about the computational powers of the entities.
+\begin{remark} Our result is private in information-theoretic (absolute) sense and does not need any assumptions about the computational powers of the entities.
 Furthermore, the achievable scheme is fairly simple and easy to implement compared to the fully homomorphic encryption needed in \cite{PSI_computational}.
-The only drawback of our approach is that it needs multiple non-colluding databases ($N_1$ or $N_2$ needs to be strictly larger than 1), otherwise, our scheme is infeasible. \end{remark}
+A drawback of our approach is that it needs multiple non-colluding databases ($N_1$ or $N_2$ needs to be strictly larger than 1), otherwise, our scheme is infeasible. \end{remark}

 \begin{remark} The linear scalability of our scheme matches the linear scalability of the best-known set intersection algorithms without any privacy constraints. \end{remark}